osism/release/docs/check-drift-kolla.md

-This check is **range-aware**: the supported releases derive from the `release/latest/openstack-*.yml` file set (override with the `releases:` config key).
-Each release resolves to a real upstream ref via a probe — `stable/<r>` → `unmaintained/<r>` → `<r>-eol` → `<r>-eom`, first that exists — because OSISM keeps building releases upstream OpenStack has moved past EOL.
+This check is **range-aware**: the supported releases derive from the `release/latest/openstack-*.yml` file set (override with the `releases:` config key), and the comparison spans that whole range for the reason set out in "Release model and why the range-aware checks use unions".
+Each release resolves to a real upstream ref via a probe —
+`stable/<r>` → `unmaintained/<r>` → `<r>-eol` → `<r>-eom`, first that exists —
+because OSISM keeps building releases upstream OpenStack has moved past EOL.
 Override a specific ref with `release_refs: {kolla: {"2024.2": "2024.2-eol"}}`.
 A